PatrickB-Hub/image-board/README.md

 # [Image-Board](https://patrickb-hub.github.io/image-board)

 Post your images and see what your friends are posting.
 Comment and rate other posts.
+Register/Login functionality using JWT.
+Persistent data storage with MongoDB.
+The complete Backend is ready to be deployed as a docker container.
 See [Image-Board Backend](https://github.com/PatrickB-Hub/image-board/tree/main/server) for the back end code.

 ![Image-Board Posts](https://patrickbecker.me/static/media/image-board.1af3cbdb.jpg)